- 6 hours

 - 6 hours with an expert in Jewish history

 There is no age limit on our private walks and there are no age restrictions at the Terezín memorial.
 However, due to the nature of the subject matter, this excursion may not be suitable for families with younger children.
-For any families who are interested, we have family-friendly guides who will tailor the excursion to your needs.
+For any interested families, we have family-friendly guides who will tailor the excursion to your needs.